Stormwater Utility Enterprise Fund

 The Environmental Protection Agency (EPA) considers an enterprise fund to be a best practice to promote and maintain long-term financial sustainability for stormwater activities.
 For Wellesley, we believe that a Stormwater Utility Enterprise Fund is a practical and more equitable way to fund and distribute the costs of this important program.

 Frequently Asked Questions (FAQs)

 As we conducted our outreach, several questions were commonly asked by Town Officials and property owners.
-In preparation for this Spring's Town Meeting, we have developed this list of Frequently Asked Questions for your reference.
+The answers to these questions are available at the following link Frequently Asked Questions.
 For a printable version, click here.

 Stormwater Property Viewer

 The Wellesley DPW has created a property viewer for the public to find out Stormwater Utility Fee information for addresses in Wellesley.
 Click the image below to open and search for your address.

 - 11/09/2021 - Board of Public Works presentation video: link here

 - 11/09/2021 - Board of Public Works presentation slides: link here

 - 12/08/2021 - Advisory Committee presentation video: link here